Environmental Policy and Strategy

 Governance

 The Olympus Group endeavors to reduce the environmental impact from the entire value chain, including product development, procurement, manufacture, logistics, sales, and repair.
-Under the CEO and CHRO (Chief Human Resources Officer), who are the executive officers responsible for the environment including responses to climate change, the Human Resources Head, who manages the environment, health, and safety (EHS) functions, oversees matters related to the environment, health and safety (EHS) for the entire Olympus Group.
+Under the CEO, the CHRO (Chief Human Resources Officer), who manages the environment, health, and safety (EHS) functions, oversees matters related to the environment) for the entire Olympus Group.
 In addition, an officer responsible for ESG (Environment, Social and Governance) was appointed and set targets for the ESG field including greenhouse gas emissions in the medium- to long-term business plan to promote ESG initiatives by the Olympus Group.

-Under the Environmental Health and Safety Policy formulated by the Human Resources Head, the EHS division created an environmental action plan for the entire Olympus Group in line with the ESG targets set in the medium- to long-term business plan, monitors the status of progress of that plan, and makes continuous improvements.
-In response to progress reports, the executive officers responsible for the environment (the CEO and CHRO) give instructions for any improvements required.
+Under the Environmental Health and Safety Policy formulated by the CHRO, the EHS division created an environmental action plan for the entire Olympus Group in line with the ESG targets set in the medium- to long-term business plan, monitors the status of progress of that plan, and makes continuous improvements.
+In response to progress reports, the executive offices responsible for the environment (the CEO) give instructions for any improvements required.
 The Board of Directors monitors the status of the implemented climate change measures while receiving related reports as necessary.
-Also, to reinforce the commitment of management to the ESGs and climate change initiatives, 20% of the executive officers' performance-based stock remuneration, a part of our long-term incentive remuneration, is linked to the evaluation results of an external ESG evaluation organization.
+Also, to reinforce the commitment of management to the ESGs and climate change initiatives, 10% of the executive officers' performance-based stock remuneration, a part of our long-term incentive remuneration, is linked to the evaluation results of an external ESG evaluation organization.

 Environmental Health and Safety Policy